I think we can agree that the overwhelming majority of coaches are struggling to get clients.

 Or, you can do things that have never been done before.

-Too many coaches set off down one marketing path, such as Facebook, and when it’s not working, they refuse to quit.
+Too many coaches start on one marketing path, such as Facebook, and when it doesn’t work, they refuse to quit.

 The time, energy, and sometimes money they have poured into it acts as a sunk cost, keeping them flogging a dead horse.